best-surrogacy-agencies-in-texas

 • Staff composed largely of former surrogates and egg donors.

-Texas intended parents who need egg donation and surrogacy in the same program, or who want the financial certainty of an unlimited-transfer guarantee package.
+Best For: Texas intended parents who need egg donation and surrogacy in the same program, or who want the financial certainty of an unlimited-transfer guarantee package.
 Surrogates who value working with an agency staffed by people with personal surrogacy experience.

 3. Circle Surrogacy (Serves Texas)